jjmedinaariza/modelling_book/docs/05-inference.md

 ##Introduction

-Up to know we have introduced a series of concepts and tools that are helpful to describe sample data.
+Up to now we have introduced a series of concepts and tools that are helpful to describe sample data.
 But in data analysis we often do not observe full populations.
 We often only have sample data.

 Think of the following two problems: